Learn about many of the available medications in our database.

 5 mg vial

-Each mL contain: leuprolide acetate 5 mg.
-Nonmedicinal ingredients: benzyl alcohol, sodium chloride, and sterile water for injection USP.
+Each mL contains 5 mg of leuprolide acetate.
+Nonmedicinal ingredients: acetic acid, benzyl alcohol, sodium chloride, sodium hydroxide, and sterile water for injection USP.

 Leuprolide is available as a daily injection (under the skin) or as a long-acting injection (into the muscle every 1, 3, or 4 months).